DominicOrsi/Apache-Guacamole-Server/README.md

-# Apache-Guacamole-ServerA server that allows users to connect to another machine using their browser
+# Apache-Guacamole-Server A server that allows users to connect to another machine using their browser

 ## SetupRequirements:
 - Ubuntu 20.04 LTS